 Broccoli Rocks!
-13 Food Rules to Help You Raise a Great Eater
+13 Tricks to Help You Raise a Great Eater

 Battles over broccoli, worries over white bread, negotiating over dessert: Welcome to the family food wars.
 It doesn’t have to be this way.
 We believe that most parents really do want to raise children who are good eaters and go on to make healthy eating choices as adults.
 To us, that means giving children the opportunity to eat and love a variety of foods and especially a variety of healthy foods—without the battles.